JsBergbau/OpenJDK-Raspberry-Pi-Zero-W-armv6/README.md

 # OpenJDK RaspberryPi Zero W armv6hf
+In the releasesyou find OpenJDK builds for Raspberry PI Zero W / armv6hf architecture.

+A file name like jdk-17-gcc-10.1_glibc-2.28_binutils-2.31_Buster.tar means jdk-17-ga as JDK version, compiled with gcc 10.1, glibc 2.28, binutils-2.31 and Buster as sysroot.
+This means it runs on Debian Buster and above.

+With ldd --version you get the glibc version of your system.
+It is important that your system has a glibc version equal or above the JDK version.
+I think binutils version is not really important, but just in case, I've added that information.
+You get the binutils version with ld -v.
+The GCC version should only be informational.

-In this repository you find OpenJDK builds for Raspberry PI Zero W / armv6hf architecture and also a tutorial how to build your own OpenJDK release in case you need that.
+In this Readme is a tutorial how to build your own OpenJDK release in case you want build it yourself.

 Raspberry PI Zero and Zero W use BCM2835 SoC.
 Also original Raspberry PI uses this SoC.
 CPU architecture is 32 Bit ARMv6hf which means hardfloat support.